ChristianMilianti/vision_grasp_capstone/ws_capstone/readMe.md

 ### Spawning and deleting objects in Gazebo
 ```
+#this spawns a coke can and a plastic cup
 rosrun mvp_grasping spawn_models.py

+#this deletes all models in the scene (but i need to look at it as it seems to not delete some)
 rosrun mvp_grasping delete_models.py

+#this lets you select from a list of items
 rosrun mvp_grasping objects_task1.py

+#this spawns a few items
 rosrun mvp_grasping objects_task2.py

 ```